 Ductless Mini Split

-Modern ductless systems are a viable alternative to central air for your home.
+Modern ductless mini split air conditioner systems are a viable alternative to central air for your home.
 These systems comprise both an indoor and outdoor unit to supply heating or cooling to each room of the home.
 Multiple units work independently of one another, allowing for increased zoned temperature control.
 The need for ductwork is eliminated.
 Instead, indoor handler units are strategically positioned for augmented comfort, lowered system noise, and significantly increased energy efficiency.

 The Benefits of Ductless Mini-Split Systems